AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-#### Q1 Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+First, I'll calculate the mean of steps by interval and plot it with the 5-minute interval on the x-axis and the average number of steps taken, averaged across all days on the y-axis.

-Here I'll calculate the mean of steps by interval and plot it.

 ```r